York Region District School Board: Governance

 The YRDSB is governed by an elected board of trustees, whose election coincides with the municipal elections in Ontario held throughout the province every four years.
 The Board consists of 12 trustees, divided amongst the constituent municipalities based on population.
 Two student trustees are elected by students of the board.
 The student trustees facilitate communication between students and the school board.
 The Chair and Vice-Chair of the Board are chosen by secret ballot of the trustees at the inaugural meeting in November.

 For day-to-day operations the most senior staff member of the board is the Director of Education, to whom the Associate Director and all of the Superintendents report.
-The Interim Director of Education is Scott Yake (since November 1, 2022).
+The current Director of Education is Bill Cober.

 Programs

 Besides the curriculum established by the Government of Ontario, the York Region District School Board places heavy emphasis on its Character Matters program.
 As well, due to the multicultural nature, and large immigrant population of students under the YRDSB, the Board established the Race Relations Advisory Committee, a standing committee of the board to advise the trustees on issues related to ethnocultural relations.
 The committee is made up of trustees, staff, community members and students.